pantae35872/radium/README.md

-# Nothing OS
+# Radium

-Nothing OS is currently in the very early stages of development and is not yet usable as a complete operating system.
+Radium OS is currently in the very early stages of development and is not yet usable as a complete operating system.

 ## Build Dependices
 * ```rust``` (lastest nightly)